ubclaunchpad/Essentially/summary_be/README.md

 1. Activate the virtual environment:
    - Windows: `venv\Scripts\activate`
    - MacOS or Linux: `source venv/bin/activate`
-2. Start the Flask app by running `Python app.py`
+2. Start the Flask app by running `python app.py`

 Note: If you need to install new Python packages, make sure you run `pip freeze > requirements.txt` so that other developers will know to download the package as well.

 Run `deactivate` to deactivate the virtual environment.

+## Tests

+To run all tests make sure you're in the summary_be directory and run `python -m unittest`

+To create new tests, there are a few conventions that must be followed (in order for Python to detect it):

+1. Inside each subfolder within tests, there must be an empty `__init__.py`
+2. Each test class must have unittest.TestCase included
+3. The tests under the test class must start with `test_*.py`

 ## API Endpoints